tqdm/img/README.md

-Resources for use in `tqdm` publications.
+Resources for use in `tqdm` publications, statically hosted at <https://img.tqdm.ml>.